pbutler/neb-ex1/README.md

    github bug report having to do w/ stat dict sharding
 2) Not 100% infiniband is working, benchmarks say yes, speed of model? no
 3) Git commits are not pretty
+4) Rouge score is not the best metric but it's a standin

 ## Todo